Miranda Lambert’s Heartbreak Reportedly Gives Sexy Boost To Blake Shelton And Gwen Stefani Love Life

 In addition, Miranda referred to using alcohol to help her survive her heartbreak over Blake in an interview after her divorce.

-“[Moving on included] “nights on my porch crying, drinking whiskey, and going, ‘Man, this sucks right now,'” admitted Lambert.
+“[Moving on included] ‘nights on my porch crying, drinking whiskey, and going, ‘Man, this sucks right now,'” admitted Lambert.

 However, while Miranda has been confessing her heartbreak over the divorce in interviews and music, Blake’s romance with Gwen Stefani actually has grown even stronger as a result, a source told Hollywood Life.